ajwills72/catlearn/docs/README.md

 - Version 0.9.x ("Incredible Icing") _CURRENT_

+    - 2022-10-06: Version 0.9.3. **unstable release** on github: Add slpDGCM - implementation of the similarity-dissimilarity generalized context model of Stewart & Morin (2007), and the variant used by O'Bryan et al. (2018).

-    - 2022-09-22: Version 0.9.2. **unstable release** on github: enhancement to slpSUSTAIN: add probability of item being reported as 'old'.
+    - 2022-09-22: Version 0.9.2.
+Enhancement to slpSUSTAIN: add probability of item being reported as 'old'.

     - 2022-03-28: Version 0.9.1. **stable release** on CRAN. [announcement](announce/version-0.9-email.txt).